There are two textbooks for the unit. The first is essential for this unit and the second is highly recommended. They are:

 Students will need regular access to a computer and the internet to complete this unit.

 Weekly access to iLearn is compulsory for all students.
-Important assessment information will be posted there, as will other relevant unit notices and materials, including a reading template and guide to lecture note taking to assist your studies.
+Important assessment information will be posted there, as will other relevant unit notices and materials.

 All students are encouraged to make full use of the iLearn site.
 Electronic links and suggested references will be included, and recommended readings will be accessible in the Leganto section.
 Please check the iLearn unit regularly.